 Channel 4’s coverage of the 1995 Glastonbury festival included coverage of Oasis’s headline set, in addition to a backstage acoustic performance by Noel Gallagher of Wonderwall, which is thought to have been the first time the song was played in public.

 On 17th August 1995 singer Robbie Williams introduced Oasis playing Roll With It on Top of the Pops, under a caption stating that the band had now sold 2 million albums worldwide.
 Roll With It was kept from the number 1 spot by Blur’s Country House, which had been released the same day, sharpening the rivalry between the two bands.
 The ensuing chart battle between Blur and Oasis captured the imagination of the British press and public and became one of the most memorable moments of the Britpop years.
-The event was even covered by BBC 1′s Six O’ Clock News and ITN’s News at Ten.
-For this TOTP appearance (recorded a day ahead of its broadcast) Noel and Liam swapped places, deliberately drawing attention to the fact that they were miming.
+The event was even covered by BBC 1’s Six O’ Clock News and ITN’s News at Ten.
+For this TOTP appearance (recorded a day ahead of its broadcast) Noel and Liam swapped places, sending up the fact that they were miming.

 Oasis performed Wonderwall on Top of the Pops on 9th November 1995.
 They were introduced by the comedian Lee Evans under a caption informing viewers that the song had reached number 2 in the UK charts, having sold 180,000 copies.
 Wonderwall was kept from the top of the charts by Robson and Jerome’s cover of Unchained Melody.